simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 principle of the coming *kalpa* or cosmic age.
 Learned abbots and meditating lamas are said to be in constant communication with this mystic fraternity, that guides the destinies of the Buddhist world.
 A western observer is apt to belittle the importance of this name or to relegate the voluminous literature about Shambhala and the still vaster oral tradition into the class of folklore or mythology; but those who have studied both literary and popular Buddhism know the terrific force that this name possesses among the masses of Buddhists of higher Asia.
 For in the course of history, it has not only inspired religious movements but even moved armies, whose war cry was the name of Shambhala.
 The Mongol troops of Sukhe Bator, who liberated Mongolia from the troops of General Hsii, composed a march song of their own, which is still sung by Mongol cavalry.
 The song begins with the words *Jang Shambal-in dayin* or "The War of northern Shambhala" and calls upon the warriors of Mongolia to rise for the Holy War of liberating the country from oppressing enemies.
 "Let us all die in this war and be reborn as warriors of Shambal-in Khan," goes the song.

 In the past great names in the Buddhist hierarchy of Mongolia and Tibet dedicated whole volumes to the doctrine of Kalacakra and Shambhala.
-Among them the names of Atisha and Brom-ston, Khe-dup-je, the third Tashi Lama Pal-den ye-she (Tib. dPal-ldan ye-shes), and of Je-tsun Taranatha stand foremost.
+Among them the names of Atisha and Brom-ston, Khe-dup-je, the third Tashi Lama Pal-den ye-she (Tib. dPal-ldan ye-shes), and of Je-tsün Taranatha stand foremost.

-In our days a vast oral literature, which sometimes takes the form of prophecies, songs, nam-thar or legends, and lam-yig or itineraries, comes into being, and numerous bards sing the ballad of the future war of Shambhala, which will mark the downfall of evil.
+In our days a vast oral literature, which sometimes takes the form of prophecies, songs, *nam-thar* or legends, and lam-yig or itineraries, comes into being, and numerous bards sing the ballad of the future war of Shambhala, which will mark the downfall of evil.
 Let us not diminish the importance of this awakening force, that is treasured in the tents of the nomads and the numerous monasteries of Lamaist central Asia.
 Let us reserve our opinion till the time when all the vast literature of Kalacakra will be translated and adequately commented upon and the vast oral tradition of Buddhism studied and traced to its sources.
 I hope in a future volume to trace the development of the Kalacakra doctrine and literature and to study in detail its influence upon the masses of Buddhist central Asia.

 There exist several iconographical representations of Shambhala and the Kalacakra.
 The King of Shambhala or Rig-den Jye-po is usually represented seated on a throne covered by a cushion.
 With his left hand placed on his lap he supports the Wheel of Law; his right hand makes the sign of charity (^vara-mudra'), or sometimes is seen holding.the stalk